fridaysystems/inventory-presser/readme.txt

 = 3.9.0 =
 * [Added] Modifications to searches to include vehicle data like stock numbers and VINs is extended to searches conducted in the admin dashboard.
+* [Changed] Do not allow non-numeric characters to be entered into the price inputs while editing vehicles.
 * [Changed] Vehicles will no longer go to Trash upon deletion and instead will be permanently deleted.

 = 3.8.0 =